-As demonstrated by the charts below through a hypothetical back-test of the QID global equity model, a strategy that is defensive on the downside can also provide significant upside participation in bull markets.
+As demonstrated by the charts to the right through a hypothetical back-test of the QID U.S. Equity Sector model, a strategy that is defensive on the downside can also provide reasonable upside participation in bull markets.

-The second chart below illustrates the defensive nature of the global equity strategy model with a much lower standard deviation of returns over the same time period.
+The second and fourth chart below illustrate the defensive nature of the U.S. Equity Sector Strategy model with a much lower standard deviation of returns over the same time period.

-The U.S. sleeve of the QID global model has the longest ETF history and the results of backtesting the model indicate the tactical rotation strategies may outperform in UP as well as DOWN markets as we demonstrate in the table below.
+The U.S. Equity Sector model strategies perform well in UP as well as DOWN markets as we demonstrate in the table below.

 - Disciplined Downside Protection — QID develops strategies that focus on downside protection that buy and hold portfolios do not.
 Our belief is that investors are loss versus risk adverse.

-- Fully Invested Across Market Cycles — By controlling for extreme losses we believe our strategies can give investors the confidence they need to remain fully invested through market cycles.
+- Fully Invested Across Market Cycles — By controlling for extreme losses we believe our strategies can give investors the confidence they need to remain fully invested in our strategies through market cycles.

 - Targeted Alpha Generation in Up and Down Markets — The model strategies, when back-tested, tend to outperform their indexes, driving alpha through full market cycles.

-- Diversification & Cost Efficiency — The portfolio construction process and the underlying ETF components provide diversification across international and U.S. equity markets and overall portfolio cost efficiencies in a tactical package.
+- Diversification & Cost Efficiency — The portfolio construction process and the underlying ETF components provide diversification across the asset class and overall portfolio cost efficiencies in a tactical package.